Home Depot: Since 2007

 On January 2, 2007, The Home Depot and Robert Nardelli mutually agreed on Nardelli's resignation as CEO after a six-year tenure.
 Nardelli resigned amid complaints about his heavy-handed management and whether his pay package of $123.7 million (excluding stock option grants) over the previous five years was excessive, considering the stock's poor performance versus its competitor Lowe's.
 His severance package of $210 million was criticized because when the stock went down, his pay went up.

 His successor, Frank Blake, previously served as the company's vice chairman of the board and executive vice president.
 Blake agreed to a much more conservative compensation package than Nardelli, which is very heavily dependent upon the success of the company.
 Although a longtime deputy to Nardelli at GE and Home Depot, Blake was said to lack Nardelli's hard edge and instead preferred to make decisions by consensus.
 Indeed, Blake repudiated many of his predecessor's strategies, and it has been reported that the two men have not spoken since Nardelli departed Home Depot.

 In 2008 and 2009, with the downturn in the housing market, The Home Depot announced the layoff of several thousand associates, as well as the closing of 54 stores nationwide, including the entire EXPO Design Center chain.
 Associates at EXPO were allowed to re-apply for Home Depot jobs after the layoffs, and did not lose any tenure if hired back.
 In the year of February 2009, sales totaled $71.288 billion, more than $20 billion down from the peak of two years earlier due to the sale of HD Supply and falling revenue at the retained business.
-In 2012, they proceeded to close the big-box style stores that they had in China, however, smaller stores that specialized in custom products and that focused on more intimate interactions between customers and associates remain open there.
+In 2012, it proceeded to close the big-box style stores that it had in China, however, smaller stores that specialized in custom products and that focused on more intimate interactions between customers and associates remain open there.
 In 2013, The Home Depot established two large distribution centers in Atlanta and Los Angeles.